-This summer, we highlight:
+This winter, we highlight:

 We also invite you to join us for events open to the public: